craiglotter/AutoUpdate-CodeUnit-Batch-Manifest-Creator/README.md

 AutoUpdate-CodeUnit-Batch-Manifest-Creator
 ==========================================

 AutoUpdate Manifest Creator is an application that generates the XML manifests and creates the zip archives for the CodeUnit AutoUpdate framework.
 AutoUpdate CodeUnit Batch Manifest Creator is a specialised application that basically applies AutoUpdate Manifest Creator to all my Work Projects, thus automatically generating all my manifests and download folders for me.

+(Note that you can specify which folders to apply AutoManifest Creator to)

+The Application works by applying AutoUpdate Manifest Creator to each project folder via a command line call and then moving all the generated manifest folders to a specified location for easy extraction.

+Created by Craig Lotter, June 2007

+*********************************

+Project Details:

-Created by Craig Lotter, June 2007 | Project Details:  Coded in Visual Basic .NET using Visual Studio .NET 2005 Implements concepts such as threading and file manipulation.
+Coded in Visual Basic .NET using Visual Studio .NET 2005 Implements concepts such as threading and file manipulation.
 Level of Complexity: simple

+*********************************

+Update 20071030.02:

+- Now allows you to select which projects to generate a manifest for
+- Now uses config.sav text file instead of Microsoft's Settings framework
+- Reports job cancellation and completion correctly now
+- Fixed Manifest Creation Save Location dialog type from SaveFileDialog to FolderBrowserDialog